LCR-BCCRC/lcr-modules/docs/source/for_users.rst

    op.set_samples("_shared", SAMPLES)
    op.set_samples("_shared", GENOMES, CAPTURES)

 The second function you can use is :py:func:`oncopipe.set_input()`, which sets the given input for a module.
-Just like ``op.set_samples()``, the first argument is the module name, but this function should not be used for ``"shared"``.
+Just like :py:func:`oncopipe.set_samples`, the first argument is the module name, but this function should not be used for ``"shared"``.
 The second argument is the name of the input file as listed in the module’s configuration file.
 Lastly, the third argument is the value you wish to provide for that input file, which generally is a string value containing the available wildcards (once again, as listed in the module’s configuration file).
 That said, you could provide a conditional value as described below in :ref:`conditional-module-behaviour-user`.

 .. code:: python